AlexNisnevich/ECMAchine/readme.md

 ECMAchine is an in-browser Scheme REPL that is also a toy operating system.
 It has a virtual filesystem that is accessed through Unix-like commands, as well as a rudimentary process management system.

+This tutorial will walk you through the file and process management features of ECMAchine, and is aimed at people with at least a little bit of experience with Scheme or another Lisp dialect.

 The REPL
 -----